reapit/foundations/packages/cra-template-foundations/README.md

 # CRA Template Foundations

+# Deprecated

+Please visit our [vite documentation](https://foundations-documentation.reapit.cloud/app-development/vite-template) on how to get started.

+> This package is no longer being maintained.

 A quick start Create React App template for use with the Reapit Foundations Platform made with [Create-React-App](https://create-react-app.dev/)

 For full documentaion [here](https://foundations-documentation.reapit.cloud/app-development/create-react-app-template).